Flotomate/product_docs/source/patch-management/manage-patches.rst

    :alt: figure 20

 You can also search Patches with keywords in the search field.
-When you provide a keyword, Flotomate explores all the Patches with the keyword in their Name, Description, Bulletin ID and KB ID.
+When you provide a keyword, Motadata explores all the Patches with the keyword in their Name, Description, Bulletin ID and KB ID.
 A Patch has to have at least one field matched (partial or full) with the keyword; in case there are multiple keywords, the Patch has to have at least one field